emmet-horgan/emmet-horgan.github.io/docs/blog/posts/chirp-z-transform-fft-algo.md

 $$ (x * y)(t) = \mathscr{F^{-1}}\{\mathscr{F}\{ x \} \cdot \mathscr{F}\{ y \}\} $$

 This theorem holds for the DTFT but is slightly different for the DFT.
-For the DTFT it can be easily fshown that the following is true,
+For the DTFT it can be easily shown that the following is true,

 $$ x * y = \text{DTFT}^{-1}\{ \text{DTFT}\{x\} \cdot \text{DTFT}\{y\} \} $$